Weil-Ch\^atelet divisible elements in Tate-Shafarevich groups I: The Bashmakov problem for elliptic curves over Q: Intersection with the maximal divisible subgroup

-We now fix $n\in \bN$ large enough so that \begin{enumerate} {\roman{enumi}} \item $p^{n-1}\Sha(E/K)_{p^\infty}=0$ (this is possible since we know that $\Sha(E/K)$ is finite), \item $p^n$ does not divide the basic Heegner point defined over $K$ (which is possible due to the nontriviality of this Heegner point since the analytic rank of $E/K$ is $1$). \end{enumerate}
+\textit{Step 2:} We fix $n\in \bN$ large enough so that \begin{enumerate} {\roman{enumi}} \item $p^{n-1}\Sha(E/K)_{p^\infty}=0$, \item $p^n$ does not divide the basic Heegner point defined over $K$. \end{enumerate} This is possible since we know that $\Sha(E/K)$ is finite, and due to the nontriviality of this Heegner point, since the analytic rank of $E/K$ is $1$.